linzehui/mRASP/README.md

 ## News
-We have evolved our mRASP into mRASP2/mCOLT, which is a much stronger many-to-many multilingual model.
+We have evolved our mRASP into mRASP2/mCOLT, which is a much stronger many-to-many multilingual model. mRASP2 has been accepted by ACL2021 main conference.
 Welcome to use mRASP2.

 * [[paper](https://arxiv.org/abs/2105.09501)]
 * [[code](https://github.com/PANXiao1994/mRASP2)]